-The plot window, Properties and Contents windows, and ribbon display in a docked view by default; however, they can also be displayed as floating windows.
+The plot, worksheet, grid editor, or 3D view window, Properties window, Contents window, and ribbon display in a docked view by default.
+However, they can also be displayed as floating windows.
 The visibility, size, and position of each item may also be changed.

 Use the View | Show/Hide commands to toggle the display of the rulers, drawing grid, status bar, Contents window, and Properties window.
 Alternatively, click the or buttons in the Contents and Properties windows to auto-hide or close the windows.

 Right-click the ribbon or quick access toolbar to minimize the ribbon, move the quick access toolbar above or below the ribbon, and customize the ribbon or quick access toolbar.